2015-2016 Music Courses

 This introductory course will meet twice each week (two 90-minute sessions).
-We will study elements of music such as pitch, rhythm, intensity, and timbre to see how they combine in various musical structures and how those structures communicate.
+We will study elements of music such as pitch, rhythm, intensity, and timbre to see how they combine in various musical structures and how these structures communicate.
 Studies will include notation and ear training, as well as theoretical exercises, rudimentary analyses, and the study of repertoire from various eras of Western music.
-Beginning music students in Theory I are not required to take an ensemble; ensemble participation is optional.
-This course is a prerequisite to the Theory II: Basic Tonal Theory and Composition and the Advanced Theory sequence.
+This course is a prerequisite to the Theory II: Basic Tonal Theory and Composition and Advanced Theory sequence.

 Theory II: Basic Tonal Theory and Composition

 As a skill-building course in the language of tonal music, this course covers diatonic harmony and voice leading, elementary counterpoint, and simple forms.
 Students will develop an understanding through part writing, analysis, composition, and aural skills.
-The materials of this course are prerequisite to any Advanced Theory course.
+The materials of this course are prerequisite to any Advanced Theory course, and at least one of the following Advanced Theory courses is required after Theory II.
 Survey of Western Music is required for all students taking Theory II who have not had a similar history course.

 Advanced Theory: Advanced Tonal Theory and Analysis

 This course will focus on the analysis of tonal music, with a particular emphasis on chromatic harmony.
-Our goal will be to quickly develop a basic understanding and skill in this area and then to refine them in the analysis of complete movements and works.
+Our goal will be to quickly develop a basic understanding of—and skill in—this area, and then refine them in the analysis of complete movements and works.
 Our repertoire will range from Bach to Brahms, and we will try to incorporate music that class participants might be studying in their lessons or ensembles.
 Prerequisite: Successful completion of the required theory sequence or an equivalent background.

 Advanced Theory: Jazz Theory and Harmony

-This course will study the building blocks and concepts of jazz theory, harmony, and rhythm.
-It will include the study of the standard modes and scales, as well as the use of melodic and harmonic minor scales and their respective modal systems.
+In this course, we will study the building blocks and concepts of jazz theory, harmony, and rhythm.
+This will include the study of the standard modes and scales, as well as the use of melodic and harmonic minor scales and their respective modals systems.
 It will include the study and application of diminished and augmented scales and their role in harmonic progression, particularly the diminished chord as a parental structure.
-An in-depth study will be given to harmony and harmonic progression through analysis and memorization of triads, extensions, and alterations, as well as through substitute chords, reharmonization, and back cycling.
+In-depth study will be devoted to harmony and harmonic progression through analysis and memorization of triads, extensions, and alterations, as well as substitute chords, re-harmonization, and back cycling.
 We will look at polytonality and the superposition of various hybrid chords over different bass tones and other harmonic structures.
 We will study and apply all of the above to their characteristic and stylistic genres, including bebop, modal, free, and progressive jazz.
-The study of rhythm, which is possibly the single most-important aspect of jazz, will be a primary focus, as well.
+The study of rhythm, which is possibly the single most important aspect of jazz, will be a primary focus, as well.
 We will also use composition as a way to absorb and truly understand the concepts discussed.
-Prerequisite: Theory II: Basic Tonal Theory and Composition
+Prerequisite: Theory II: Basic Tonal Theory and Composition.

 Advanced Theory: 20th-Century Theoretical Approaches: Post-Tonal and Rock Music

 This course will be an examination of various theoretical approaches to music of the 20th century—including post-tonal, serial, textural, minimalist, and pop/rock music.
-Our primary text will be Joseph Straus’s Introduction to Post-Tonal Theory; but we will also explore other relevant texts, including scores and recordings of the works themselves.
+Our primary text will be Joseph Straus’s Introduction to Post-Tonal Theory, but we will also explore other relevant texts, including scores and recordings of the works themselves.
 This course will include study of the music of Schoenberg, Webern, Pink Floyd, Ligeti, Bartók, Reich, Radiohead, Nine Inch Nails, Corigliano, and Del Tredici, among others.
-Prerequisite: Theory II: Basic Tonal Theory and Composition.
+Open to students who have successfully completed Theory II: Basic Tonal Theory and Composition.